Do it yourself: History

 In the mid-1990s, DIY home-improvement content began to find its way onto the World Wide Web.
 HouseNet was the earliest bulletin-board style site where users could share information.
 Since the late 1990s, DIY has exploded on the Web through thousands of sites.

 In the 1970s, when home video (VCRs) came along, DIY instructors quickly grasped its potential for demonstrating processes by audio-visual means.
 In 1979, the PBS television series This Old House, starring Bob Vila, premiered and spurred a DIY television revolution.
 The show was immensely popular, educating people on how to improve their living conditions (and the value of their house) without the expense of paying someone else to do (as much of) the work.
 In 1994, the HGTV Network cable television channel was launched in the United States and Canada, followed in 1999 by the DIY Network cable television channel.
 Both were launched to appeal to the growing percentage of North Americans interested in DIY topics, from home improvement to knitting.
 Such channels have multiple shows revealing how to stretch one's budget to achieve professional-looking results (Design Cents, Design on a Dime, etc.) while doing the work yourself.
 Toolbelt Diva specifically caters to female DIYers.

 Beyond magazines and television, the scope of home improvement DIY continues to grow online where most mainstream media outlets now have extensive DIY-focused informational websites such as This Old House, Martha Stewart, Hometalk, and the DIY Network.
 These are often extensions of their magazine or television brand.
 The growth of independent online DIY resources is also spiking.
 The number of homeowners who blog about their experiences continues to grow, along with DIY websites from smaller organizations.

-In the 21st century, DIY culture has expanded through online video platforms such as YouTube, where creators share tutorials and creative projects.
-New Zealand YouTuber David Jones has produced DIY cardboard builds and large-scale projects shared online.
+In the 21st century, DIY culture has expanded through online video platforms, where creators share tutorials and creative projects.
+For example, New Zealand YouTuber David Jones has produced DIY cardboard builds.